polyswarmer/documentation/_i18n/en/_docs/Level-2-clamav-to-multi.md

         return True, False, ''
 ```

-You can also add custom YARA signatures to your microengine.
+You can also add custom YARA signatures to your Microengine.
 The YARA backend included with polyswarm-client` accepts a `RULES_DIR` environment variable that lets you point to your YARA rules, represented by the `RULES_DIR` variable above.
 You can copy custom rules to the `docker/yara-rules` directory that exists by default in the `polyswarm-client` repository, this is also where the `Yara-Rules` submodule is located.
 Edit the `yara-python` compile line in `src/microengine/yara.py` to use your rules instead of the default configuration.